MicrosoftDocs/terminal/TerminalDocs/customize-settings/interaction.md

 ## Legacy input encoding

 Force the terminal to use the legacy input encoding.
-Certain keys in some applications may stop working when enabling this setting.
-This can be useful for debugging certain types of input issues, especially with the [debug tap](https://github.com/microsoft/terminal/wiki/Enabling-the-debug-tap).
+Specific keys in some applications may stop working when enabling this setting, but it can be useful for advanced-level scenarios when debugging input issues, especially with the [debug tap](https://github.com/microsoft/terminal/wiki/Enabling-the-debug-tap).

 **Property name:** `experimental.input.forceVT`